 Etymology

-It entered Middle English through Old French “enflammer,” and has evolved to describe both physical and emotional intensification.
+It entered Middle English through Old French enflammer, and its meaning expanded over time to cover both physical inflammation and emotional intensification.

 Example Sentences

-• The harsh chemicals ended up inflaming her skin.
+- The harsh chemicals ended up inflaming her skin during the lab experiment.

-• Social media posts can be inflaming when they stir up controversy.
+- Social media posts can be inflaming when they stir up controversy and outrage.

 Inflaming Synonyms